 Or, maybe you want to avoid specific shaving cream ingredients, or perhaps you just want to shave a few minutes off of your morning routine.
 Knowing how to shave without shaving cream can make all the difference in these moments.

 Why Is Shaving Cream Important?

 Let’s first understand why shaving cream is so important.
 What does shaving cream actually do?

 - Shaving cream acts as a lubricating layer between your skin and the blade– and we all know that lubrication is key, right?
 Razors are designed to cut through your wiry facial hair, but your skin is soft and sensitive.
 So when the tiny imperfections in your skin cause any resistance with that blade, the friction can lead to razor burn, cuts, and irritation of hair follicles.
 Shaving cream acts to level the playing field, so to speak, while also adding the lubrication that helps the blade to glide smoothly over your skin resistance-free.

 - Many shaving creams also contain ingredients that moisturize your face.
 Shaving over-dry skin increases the risk of damaging or irritating the top layer of your skin, which can lead to nicks, cuts, breakouts, or razor burn.
 Alcohol-based creams are likely to dry out your skin, but natural products contain emollient ingredients like coconut and jojoba oils or shea butter that seal in your skin’s natural moisture.

-- Shaving gels and creams moisturize and hydrate your scruff, too - the foam helps your beard retain its moisture while you shave.
+- Shaving gels and creams moisturize and hydrate your scruff, too - the foam helps your beard and your shaved head, too, retain its moisture while you shave.
 Wetting your whiskers for a few minutes before you shave will give them a quick hydrating boost - a few minutes in the shower will do the trick - and locking in that extra moisture keeps your beard from drying back out when you shave.
 The softer hair your whiskers are, the easier they will be to cut because soft hair offers less resistance against your razor blade than stiff, brittle hair.
 This leads to less skin irritation and a better shaving experience.